Uberi/University-Notes/ECON101/ECON101.md

 > All other things being equal, price is correlated to quantity supplied.

-This is a result of the general tendency for the marginal cost of producing a good or service to increase with increases in quantity produced.
+This is a result of the general tendency for the marginal cost of producing a good or service to increase with increases in quantity produced - "I've already made this many, might as well make some more".

 Producers will only supply a good if they can at least cover the marginal cost of production - if they can profit from it.